The Phantom of the Opera (song): Background

-In 1984, Lloyd Webber and producer Cameron Mackintosh began working on the Phantom of the Opera musical.
-Sarah Brightman, whom Lloyd Webber married in 1984, was set to play the heroine Christine.
-As development of the musical continued, Lloyd Webber decided that releasing the title track as a pop single would be a good way of promoting the upcoming musical and to "test the water" in terms of public reception.
-He stressed that he wanted the song to have a rock 'n' roll sound, to which producer Mike Batt added an "electro-pop beat and heavy metal guitars".
+As development of The Phantom of the Opera musical progressed in 1985, Lloyd Webber decided that releasing the title track as a pop single would be a good way of promoting the upcoming musical and "test[ing] the water" in terms of public reception.
+He stressed that he wanted the song to have a rock 'n' roll sound, to which Mike Batt, who was asked to produce the single, added an electro-pop beat, using a Fairlight CMI for the bass line, and rock guitars to "augment the feel".
+Lloyd Webber also wished to use a rock singer for the part of the Phantom on the track.
+Batt recommended Steve Harley, with whom he had worked with on the 1983 single "Ballerina (Prima Donna)".

-Having worked together on the 1983 single "Ballerina (Prima Donna)", Batt phoned Steve Harley with the offer of singing as the Phantom on the track, and duly suggested Harley to Lloyd Webber.
-Batt believed Harley's voice was just right for the song.
-Although he was currently working on his own solo album El Gran Senor, under a new contract with Mickie Most's label RAK, Harley "jumped at the chance" to record the song.

-Harley had to audition for the recording of the song at Lloyd Webber's home.
-Speaking to Number One in February 1986, Harley revealed: "I don't mean to boast but after only singing one verse he told me I'd got the job!"
-He also commented to the Daily Star at the time: "A friend said he was going to tell Andrew that my voice was just right for the song.
+Harley was currently working on his own solo album, El Gran Senor, for Mickie Most's label Rak, and, although he felt the Phantom project was "so different to me and my reputation and career moves up till then", he "jumped at the chance" to record the song.
+Harley successfully auditioned at Lloyd Webber's home, where he sang a couple of songs from the musical, including the title track, with piano backing from Lloyd Webber and Batt.
+Speaking to Number One in February 1986, he revealed, "I don't mean to boast but after only singing one verse he told me I'd got the job!"
+He added to the Daily Star at the time, "[Mike Batt] said he was going to tell Andrew that my voice was just right for the song.
 I thought he was joking.
 But I really enjoyed working with Andrew.
 I'd love to play the Phantom when he puts the show on stage."

-Speaking of the recording of the song, Harley said: "I felt a bit like a fish out of water.
+The song was recorded three weeks later as a duet between Brightman and Harley.
+Speaking of the recording of the song, Harley admitted, "I felt a bit like a fish out of water.
 Sarah would record her part perfectly then leave, and I'd have to stay until I hit those notes.
 It really stretched me."
-In the 2005 Behind the Mask documentary, Harley recalled: "I'd never done a duet.
+In the 2006 documentary Behind the Mask, Harley recalled, "I'd never done a duet.
 I knew Sarah could sing with an angelic soprano.
 I was quite happy to give it a crack, as it were."